1j01/diverge/README.md

 Evaluators can be combined and weighted.

 ### Communities

+i think it could be a really  cool unique social experience

+branching off of peoples' writing and having them branch off of yours

+a natural medium for nonlinear stories

 I don't know what would work best for the granularity and structure,